 The Compensation Committee uses the LTIP as a means for determining awards of stock appreciation rights, restricted shares, restricted stock units, performance shares, and other stock-based awards to our officers and other executives based on multi-year performance.
-All of the LTIP awards are granted under our 2007 Stock Equity Plan ("2007 Plan").
+All of the LTIP awards through fiscal year 2017 were granted under our 2007 Stock Equity Plan ("2007 Plan").